 - Project narrative

 - Appendices, such as references, questionnaires, and a time schedule.

 When the application package is ready, please send it to the Office of Nursing Research by emailing firstname.lastname@example.org.

 The application will be reviewed by two members of the scientific review committee.
 Members are doctorally-prepared nurse researchers who have been trained to use our detailed scientific review guidelines.

 The proposal will be given a score by each reviewer based on established criteria with a recommendation for funding.
 The application, scores, and recommendations are then considered by the senior associate dean for research who makes the final decision regarding funding.
 Faculty will be notified about the decision within one month of submitting the application.

-For more information about the Research Pilot Grant Program, please contact Karen Porter.
+For more information about the Research Pilot Grant Program, please contact the college by calling 314.454.7055.
 We encourage all faculty at Goldfarb to apply for our nursing research grants and would be happy to answer your questions.